sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/_index.md

 1. Create a theme XML file in the ./platform/android/res/values/ (Alloy: app /platform/android/res/values/) folder.
 Do NOT name the file theme.xml.
 Titanium uses this name as its default theme file, which is required to build the application.
 If you create a file called theme.xml, it will overwrite the default Titanium one and break the build process.
 Add the windowBackground items to the custom theme referencing the background nine-patch image.

-    Only add the windowBackground items only to the theme of the default root activity.
-If you add windowBackground items to other themes for other activities, the image may not be displayed properly.
+    {{% alert title="⚠️ Warning" color="primary" %}}Only add the windowBackground items only to the theme of the default root activity.
+If you add windowBackground items to other themes for other activities, the image may not be displayed properly.{{% /alert %}}

     *platform/android/res/values/mytheme.xml*